sidrakhandev/sidrakhandev/README.md

 ### WHO AM I! 🤔

-I am a passionate Computer Scientist from Pakistan,UET LAHORE.🤍💚
+I am a passionate Computer Scientist from Pakistan, UET LAHORE 🤍💚
-- 💻 Currently, working on some projects, will notify timely😊
+- 💻 Currently, working on some projects, will notify timely 😊
 - 🤩 Learning FLutter along side Web Developement 💥
-- 👯 I’m looking to collaborate in open source projects✌
+- 👯 I’m looking to collaborate in open source projects ✌
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 Yay!
-- ✨ For myself: Striving for Self recognition.
-Most difficult one though✌
+- ✨ For myself: When you push yourself beyond limits, you discover inner reserves, which you never thought existed earlier ✌
 <br />

 **Languages and Tools:** &nbsp;